Flood Advisory issued for McCreary, Whitley by NWS - NewsBreak

-Effective: 2022-07-28 11:05:00 EDT Expires: 2022-07-31 13:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2022-07-28 15:24:00 EDT Expires: 2022-08-01 03:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Leslie FLOOD WARNING NOW IN EFFECT UNTIL 415 PM EDT THIS AFTERNOON * WHAT...Flooding caused by overnight and early morning excessive rainfall continues. * WHERE...A portion of southeast Kentucky, including the following counties, Clay, Knott, Leslie, Owsley and Perry. * WHEN...Until 415 PM EDT. * IMPACTS...Flooding of rivers, creeks, streams, and other low-lying and flood-prone locations is imminent or occurring. * ADDITIONAL DETAILS - At 210 PM EDT, trained weather spotters reported heavy rain in the warned area.
-Flooding is already occurring.
-Between 3 and 6 inches of rain have fallen. - Some locations that will experience flooding include Hazard, Vicco, Buckhorn, Avawam, Toulouse, Krypton, Mosley Bend, Confluence, Lamont, Dryhill, Wooton, Chavies, Frew, Kaliopi, Dice, Gays Creek, Shoal, Diablock, Bulan and Buckhorn Lake S.P.
+Target Area: Leslie FLOOD WARNING NOW IN EFFECT UNTIL 815 PM EDT THIS EVENING * WHAT...Flooding caused by overnight and early morning excessive rainfall continues. * WHERE...A portion of southeast Kentucky, including the following counties, Clay, Knott, Leslie, Owsley and Perry. * WHEN...Until 815 PM EDT. * IMPACTS...Flooding of rivers, creeks, streams, and other low-lying and flood-prone locations is occurring.
+Numerous roads remain closed due to flooding.
+Streams continue to rise due to excess runoff from earlier rainfall. * ADDITIONAL DETAILS - At 353 PM EDT, Flooding is already occurring.
+Between 3 and 6 inches of rain has fallen. - Some locations that will experience flooding include Hazard, Vicco, Buckhorn, Avawam, Toulouse, Krypton, Mosley Bend, Confluence, Lamont, Dryhill, Wooton, Chavies, Frew, Kaliopi, Dice, Gays Creek, Shoal, Diablock, Bulan and Buckhorn Lake S.P.

 Comments / 0